Matters — 2025

 Dec 10: Approved

-LDG Development applied for Low-Income Housing Tax Credits to develop The Legacy, an affordable housing project on Belt Line.
-The project aims to provide affordable housing units to Dallas residents through a state financing program.
+LDG Development applied for federal Low-Income Housing Tax Credits to develop an affordable housing project called The Legacy on Belt Line.
+The project would provide housing units at reduced rents for residents with low incomes.
+The proposal was approved.

 Feb 26: Approved